 “Salem, Massachusetts 2019” and “The End” by Lynne Schmidt

 Lynne Schmidt is a mental health professional and an award-winning poet and memoir author who also writes young adult fiction.
-An avid snowboarder following her abortion experience, she is also an ambassador for Coalition Snow.
 She is the author of the poetry chapbooks Gravity (Nightingale and Sparrow Press, 2019) and On Becoming a Role Model (Thirty West, 2020).
 Her work has received the Maine Nonfiction Award and Frost Meadow Review’s Editor’s Choice Award, and she was a 2018 and 2019 Pacific Northwest Writers Association finalist for memoir and poetry respectively.
 Lynne is a five-time 2019 Best of the Net nominee and an honorable mention for the Charles Bukowski Prize for Poetry.
 In 2012 she started the project AbortionChat, which aims to lessen the stigma around abortion.
+She is an avid snowboarder.
 When given the choice, Lynne prefers the company of her three dogs and one cat to humans.

 “End of July” and “The Tender Slice of Horizon” by Alexandre Ferrere